dethos/worker-planet/README.md

 After you should "precompile" that file using the following command:

-> \$ npm run compile -- templates/default.handlebars -f templates/default.precompiled.js
+> \$ npm run template -- templates/default.handlebars -f templates/default.precompiled.js